Teams Phone Connector SIP Trunk Configuration Step-By-Step Guide

 - Billing Reference: If you have an external billing system, enter the string that identifies this enterprise in your billing system.
 This string will appear in reports.

 - Restrict Enterprise Admin Access: Check this if you (the reseller) will perform all enterprise management functions.
-The Enterprise Global Admin will still have to log into the Enterprise Portal to give consent to the Reseller.
+The Enterprise Global Admin will still need to log in to the Enterprise Portal to grant consent to the Reseller.
 The "Request Consent for Enterprise Management" above must be checked.

 - Click Submit